Skip to main content

 Residence Halls

-Brookdale is comprised of 4 and 5 occupancy apartments equipped with a kitchenette with counter space, a sink, and cabinet space.
+Brookdale is comprised of 4 and 5-person apartments equipped with a kitchenette with counter space, a sink, and cabinet space.
 There are a very limited number of rooms with full kitchens.
-There is a communal Beis Midrash, study room, and central package center as well as two large communal lounges on the lobby floor of the building.
-Mailboxes, the exercise room, and laundry room are on the basement level.
+There is a communal Beit Midrash, study room, and central package center as well as two large communal lounges on the lobby floor of the building.
+The exercise room and laundry room are on the basement level.
 Brookdale Residence Hall is 20 floors high and has two elevators.
 There is 24/7 security at the front desk and Resident Advisors living in the building to help students with any issues they may have.

 Schottenstein Hall is comprised of single rooms, with some 2-person rooms.
-There are communal bathrooms on each floor that are cleaned daily by the housekeeping staff, two large communal lounges and mailboxes on the lobby level, and exercise and laundry rooms on the basement level.
-Schottenstein also has a communal fully equipped kitchen.
-Schottenstein is 7 floors high and is equiped with an elevator.
+There are communal bathrooms on each floor that are cleaned daily by the housekeeping staff, two large communal lounges on the lobby level, and exercise and laundry rooms on the basement level.
+Schottenstein also has a fully equipped communal kitchen.
+Schottenstein is 7 floors high and is equipped with an elevator.
 There is 24/7 security at the front desk and Resident Advisors living in the building to help students with any issues they may have.

 36th Street Residence Hall is comprised of single rooms, with some 2-person rooms.
 There are communal bathrooms on each floor that are cleaned daily by the housekeeping staff.
-Most rooms also host a small sink.
-There are two large communal lounges and mailboxes on the lobby floor of the building, and exercise and laundry rooms on the basement level.
-36th Street is 5 floors high and being true to a New York building, is a walk up.
+Most rooms also have a small sink.
+There are two large communal lounges on the lobby floor of the building, and exercise and laundry rooms on the basement level.
+36th Street is 5 floors high and is a walk up building.
 There is 24/7 security at the front desk and Resident Advisors living in the building to help students with any issues they may have.

 Brookdale, Schottenstein, & 36th Street